 5. Encouraging Kids to Have a Positive Mindset

-Additionally, add in self-talk and self-motivation skills.
-Positive and encouraging self-talk will help your students succeed, and create a more positive classroom environment overall.
+Additionally, self-talk and self-motivation skills should be added.
+Positive and encouraging self-talk will help your students succeed and create a more positive classroom environment.
 For example, you can teach them ways to feel good and focus on positivity.
-Here are ways to influence them to have a good attitude at school and teach emotions for kids.
+Here are ways to influence them to have a good attitude at school and teach emotions to kids.

 - Teach Growth Mindset: Any lesson about emotions and feelings can easily be integrated into a growth mindset curriculum plan.
 The two go together like peas and carrots!